kambo-1st/KamboRouter/README.md

 ```

 ### PSR-7 - HTTP message interfaces
-Kambo router is using a instance of PSR 7 compatible object for abstraction over server variables.
+Kambo router is using a instance of PSR 7 compatible request object for abstraction over server variables.
 Any third party library that implements PSR-7 can be used, also a minimal viable implementation is provided in examples/Request.php

 ### Using closure dispatcher